emanuele-f/PCAPdroid/tls_decryption.md

 TLS decryption can be enabled from the PCAPdroid settings.
 The first time decryption is enabled, a setup wizard will help you properly setting up decryption.
 It includes the following steps:

 1. Download and installation of the [PCAPdroid-mitm addon](https://github.com/emanuele-f/PCAPdroid-mitm).
-The actual decryption is performed by [mitmproxy](https://github.com/mitmproxy/mitmproxy), which is bundled into the addon.
-Please note the addon is built using [chaquopy](https://chaquo.com/chaquopy), a closed source tool
+The actual decryption is performed by [mitmproxy](https://github.com/mitmproxy/mitmproxy), which is bundled into the addon
 2. Permission to control the mitm addon.
 This is a security measure to prevent other apps from controlling the addon
 3. Installation of the PCAPdroid [CA certificate](https://docs.mitmproxy.org/stable/concepts-certificates).
 The CA certificate is what allows PCAPdroid to decrypt the app data, and to do so, it must first be added to the certificate store.
 To increase security, a unique CA is generated at runtime by PCAPdroid